denzelxav/Plantfolio/README.md

     * Deleting a room: when there are no spots left in the room, press 'Delete room'.
     * Adding a spot: press 'Add spot', type in a name and press 'OK'.
     * Deleting a spot: select an empty spot and press 'Delete spot'.
-    * Adding a plant: select an empty spot and press 'Add plant'.
+    * Adding a plant: select an empty spot and press 'Add plant' or open a spot and press 'Add plant'.
 Then search for a species and select it, select an icon, type in a name and press 'OK'.
     * Opening a spot: select a spot and press 'Open spot'.
         * Deleting a plant: press 'Delete plant'.
         * Taking care of plant: press 'Water plant', 'Feed plant' or 'Repot plant'.